 - A simple, “Thank you,” or if you’re feeling a little extra kind, you might say something like, “Oh, wow!
 Thanks so much.”

 - “What an interesting gift.
 Is there a story behind it?”
 Stop talking and listen.
 You might be surprised to discover that more thought went into the gift than you originally realized.
-For example, the person may have purchased that item especially for you during his or her last vacation.
+For example, the person may have purchased that item especially for you during his or her last vacation or trip abroad.
+Perhaps it's something that holds special meaning to the giver.
 Or maybe something you said triggered the idea for the gift.

 - “This is such a thoughtful gift.”
 While this is okay to say, your lack of enthusiasm may clue the person in to your true feelings, so be careful with this one.